bacloud14/Constrained-Data-Base-with-Slow-Streams/README.md

 - **Why Slow Streams**

 Talking about Streams in academia, we find generally all subjects address performance problems, solutions to rapid (changing or not) of input data to a system.
 We find reactive programming for example based on asynchronous calls and decoupling of functionalities of a system, all benefiting parallel computing.
 We are not addressing this issue, slow streams here emphasize that is not the subject.
-Rather we focus on maintaining a system robust on rapid changes of business specifications.
+Rather we focus on maintaining a system robust on rapid changes of business specifications

 Normally data does not change at the same rate of its arrival speed, otherwise It would be complete random and non-useful data; Except when we are talking about unstructured data that is meant to be so to some extent.

-To have a consistence database with changing sourcing data with some knowledge of upcoming new consistency rules or changes.
-Using **LTL, Constraint Logic Programming** , and an **event-condition-action** language, we can express near future &quot;known changes&quot; by consistency rules.
-With the described pattern and definitions, we hopefully could have a consistent database by pushing and changing rules in a defined **LTL-CONSTRAINT-EVENT-ACTION** layer in contrast with traditional ETL/Databases solutions.
+When we have changing sourcing data and some prior knowledge of how these changes occur (upon business specification changes), we can still have a consistence database Using **LTL, Constraint Logic Programming** , and an **event-condition-action** language, we can express near future &quot;known changes&quot;.

+With the described pattern and definitions, we hopefully can have a consistent database by pushing and changing rules in a defined **LTL-CONSTRAINT-EVENT-ACTION** layer in contrast with traditional ETL/Databases solutions.

-**Examples**
+- **Abstract Specification**

-A run can be described as a set of rules and actions.
+A run (a version) can be described as a set of rules and actions.

 Actions can be BACK-UP, IGNORE, HISTORISE, …

-Rules can target columns in different tables.
+Conditions can target columns in different tables.

-Current Runs rules can be mixed.
+**Action set**

+{

 run1 : @condWHEN tableA.ID == tableB.ID AND tableA.column1 \&gt; tableB.column2

 BACK-UP

-FLAG tableA.rule1

-AFTER run1 : LOG (&#39;WARN&#39;)
+Except LOG (&#39;Rule 1 error&#39;)

+Finally LOG (&#39;Rule 1 chosen&#39;)

 run2 : @condWHEN tableA.column1 \&gt; 0

 DO NOT BACK-UP

-FLAG tableA.rule2

-AFTER run2 : LOG (&#39;ERROR&#39;)
+Except LOG (&#39;Rule 2 error&#39;)

+Finally LOG (&#39;Rule 2 chosen&#39;)

 run3 : @condWHEN exists(tableC.column1)

 BACK-UP tableC.column1

-FLAG tableA.rule3

-AFTER run3 : LOG (&#39;ERROR&#39;)
+Except LOG (&#39;Rule 3 error&#39;)

+Finally LOG (&#39;Seeing a new business change on sourcing data&#39;)

+}

+**Rule set**

+{

-ALWAYSE (run2 , run1) UNTIL run3@cond
+ALWAYSE (run2 AND run1) UNTIL run3@cond

+}

 Can omit @cond and expect &quot;run&quot; as a condition when it is an operand in a LTL expression.

 **LTL-C (LTL-Constraint) variant**

-As described above, LTL is meant to express a _fact_, however the expression highlighted in green, is different, because it is bound to the _event-action_ concept, it is meant to impose itself as true in the system, by applying predicate tests and actions, The system _obeys_ the LTL formulae choosing from possible actions so as to satisfy the abstract LTL formulae _as soon as possible_.
-In other words, the system is always searching for _a sub-domain_ that satisfies the _LTL formulae_.
+As described above, LTL is meant to express a _fact_, however the expression highlighted in green, is different, because it is bound to an _event-action_ statement, it is meant to impose itself on the system (if always run successfully, then it evaluates to true) otherwise the system raises an exception.
+The system _obeys_ the LTL formulae choosing from possible actions so as to satisfy the abstract LTL formulae _as soon as possible_.
+In other words, the system is always searching for _a sub-domain_ from the action set that satisfies all _LTL formulas in the rule set_.
 It is a form of constraint optimization paradigm expressed over LTL.

-Analogy to Predicate logic:
+_Analogy to Predicate logic:_

 First-order logic uses quantified variables over non-logical objects like _5+5 == 10_

-**LTL-C** is a higher order logic where constraints expressed in a constraint language are the propositional variables.
+**LTL-C** is a higher order logic where constraints expressed in a constraint language are the propositional variables for LTL formulas.

 **Example**

 ALWAYSE (run2 , run1) UNTIL run3@condrun3

-In this example: run1, run2, and run3 are all self-conditioned runs, they are execution only when there conditions are met.
-For instance: run1 could be run only if run1@cond is satisfied.
+In this example: run1, run2, and run3 are all self-conditioned runs, they execute only when there conditions are met, if there condition is not met, they don&#39;t necessarily fail.
+For instance: run1 can be run only if run1@cond is satisfied.

-The query means the system always run the conditioned runs run2 and run1 while checking also every time whether run3@condis satisfied, if it is the case, then run3 is executed instead of run1 and run2.
+The query means the system always runs the conditioned actions run2 and run1 while checking also every time whether run3@condis satisfied, As soon as run3@cond it is satisfied, then run3 is executed instead of run1ANDrun2.

 **Discussion**